-Let’s talk about how to write a great statement of advice
+Let’s talk about how to write a great Statement of Advice document

-These tips on how to write a clear and concise statement of advice are a great place to start:
+These tips on how to write a clear and concise Statement of Advice document are a great place to start:

-Resist the urge to copy and paste all the recommendations and products in your executive summary.
+Resist the urge to copy and paste all the recommendations and products outlined later in your SoA within your executive summary.
 Limitations in coding are usually partly to blame for the regurgitation of advice recommendations in your summary’s place.
 But since the executive summary is often used as a reference tool in the advice presentation appointment - Make it sharp and to the point.

 If the advice isn’t helping achieve, or work towards, what the client wants, what I ask, is the point?
-If the client cannot look at the advice document and clearly see how the advice helps them achieve what they want, you run the risk of them feeling misunderstood, confused, disengaged.
+If the client cannot look at the Statement of Advice document and clearly see how the advice helps them achieve what they want, you run the risk of them feeling misunderstood, confused, disengaged.

 This should form part of support documentation; whether you refer your client to online learning modules or provide education on strategies in the SoA Annexure.
-Keeping it separate from the advice makes the advice stand out in the SoA (and keeps it in line with ASIC guidelines per RG 90).
+Keeping it separate from the advice makes the advice stand out in the Statement of Advice (and keeps your SoA in line with ASIC guidelines per RG 90).

-The SoA is not the place to prove to the client how much you know, save it for the face-to-face interactions.
+The Statement of Advice is not the place to prove to the client how much you know, save it for the face-to-face interactions.
 RG 90 clearly states that the use of ‘simple, plain language’ is required to provide a ‘clear and concise’ SoA.
 Enough said.

 For financial planners and advisors, keeping advice documents clear and concise has one end goal; helping clients understand and adopt the advice.